Search

 Figuring out how to pay for health care is something everyone grapples with.
 Access to employer-sponsored insurance plans or what you can get in the health insurance marketplace plays a big role in what out-of-pocket costs you'll face.
 Even with health insurance, you may find yourself coming up short when it comes time to pay medical bills, particularly when you weren't anticipating them.

-One way you can prepare for your future is by opening a health savings account alongside your health insurance plan.
+One way you can prepare for your future is by opening a health savings account (HSA) alongside your high-deductible health insurance plan.
 These accounts don't just encourage you to set aside money—they can provide tax advantages and be a vehicle for retirement savings.
 It's a flexible and portable option that's worth exploring.

-What is a health savings account?
+What is a health savings account (HSA)?

-A health savings account, or HSA, is a special spending account where you can deposit pre-tax money for medical expenses.
+An HSA is a special spending account where you can deposit pre-tax money for medical expenses.
 You can spend HSA dollars on qualified medical expenses, which are defined fairly broadly.
 They include not just doctor and hospital visits but also other products and services, from home health care supplies to certain kinds of therapy.

-You don't have to pay income tax on your HSA dollars as long as they're used for qualified expenses, making the money tax-advantaged both going in and coming out.
+You don't have to pay income tax on your HSA dollars as long as they're used for qualified expenses, making the money tax-free both going in and coming out.
 Further, HSA funds can be invested and earn interest through an HSA-providing bank, insurance company or financial institution.
 That means you can earn returns on those funds that also aren't subject to income tax.

 When you deposit money into an HSA, it's typically with untaxed dollars.
 This might be arranged through a payroll deduction, or you can report how much you contributed to your HSA on your tax return, reducing your taxable income for that year.
 Just be aware that you'll have to stop contributing in any year that you aren't on an eligible plan.
 For instance, if you were to enroll in Medicare during retirement, you'd no longer be eligible to make HSA contributions.
 Regardless of your contributing status, however, you can spend your HSA funds at any time.